-Guitarist, composer, banjoist John Marcinizyn performs frequently as a soloist, with the Ferla-Marcinizyn Guitar Duo, contralto Daphne Alderson, flute and guitar duo, violin and guitar duo, and groups ranging from The Bach Choir of Pittsburgh to his jazz trio Acoustic Swing.
-His versatility as an acoustic and electric guitarist allows him to perform in many styles including classical, jazz, rock, blues, and folk.
-John has also performed guitar and banjo for many theater companies including Quantum Theater, where he wrote and performed a flamenco score for The Red Shoes and a Blues score for El Paso Blue.
-His playing can be heard on six CDs and one DVD.
+Pittsburgh based guitarist, composer, banjoist John Marcinizyn performs frequently as a soloist, with the Ferla-Marcinizyn Guitar Duo, contralto Daphne Alderson, flute and guitar duo, violin and guitar duo, and groups ranging from The Bach Choir of Pittsburgh to Billy Price.
+He is also a member of Acoustic Swing (jazz trio), and The Red Hot Ramblers (Dixieland jazz).
+His versatility as an acoustic and electric guitarist allows him to perform in many styles including classical, jazz, flamenco, rock, blues, and folk.
+John has also performed guitar and banjo for many theater companies including Quantum Theatre, where he wrote and performed a flamenco score for The Red Shoes and a Blues score for El Paso Blue.
+His playing can be heard on eight CDs and one DVD.
+His latest CD, Blue Ride (a collection of original instrumentals), can be purchased at: http://www.cdbaby.com/cd/johnmarcinizyn

 Joined Seton Hill: 1993